WPI-LNL/lnldb/README.md

 You can now deploy a test server using one button!
 Well.... almost.
 You still need to figure out s3, and make a login.

 1. Fill in the allowed_hosts field with eg. 'yourappname.herokuapp.com,yourcustomdomain.com'
-2. Make an [S3 bucket](https://console.aws.amazon.com/s3/home).
+2. (Not required unless storing uploads) Make an [S3 bucket](https://console.aws.amazon.com/s3/home).
 Just leave everything disabled.
 Copy the bucket name and region id (eg. us-east-1) into the form.
-3. Make an [IAM identity](https://console.aws.amazon.com/iam/home) to log in under.
+3. (Not required unless storing uploads) Make an [IAM identity](https://console.aws.amazon.com/iam/home) to log in under.
 Copy the id and secret key into the form.
-4. Add a IAM Inline Policy to grant permission to read/write on the bucket.
+4. (Not required unless storing uploads) Add a IAM Inline Policy to grant permission to read/write on the bucket.
 A good base is below.
 5. Hit deploy and wait.
 6. `heroku run python manage.py createsuperuser`